 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to the latest value, growth, and momentum trends to underscore strong picks.

 One company to watch right now is Target (TGT).
-TGT is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 12.71.
-This compares to its industry's average Forward P/E of 20.73.
-Over the past year, TGT's Forward P/E has been as high as 16.16 and as low as 10.95, with a median of 13.97.
+TGT is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with a P/E ratio of 17.04, which compares to its industry's average of 23.24.
+Over the past 52 weeks, TGT's Forward P/E has been as high as 17.34 and as low as 10.95, with a median of 13.71.